merenlab/merenlab.org/projects/anvio/index.md

 ---
 # In a nutshell

 Anvi'o is an analysis and visualization platform for 'omics data.

-Please find the methods paper here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)
+Please find the **methods paper** here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)

+You can visit this address for a **simple demo** of the anvi'o interactive interface: [http://anvio.org/demo](http://anvio.org/demo)

 Anvi'o would not have been possible without the help of many people who directly or indirectly contributed to its development.
 Here is the acknowledgements section of our [methods paper](https://peerj.com/articles/1319/), where we had the chance to name some of the individuals who helped us: